-A signpost marks the old Taranaki province boundary 7 kilometres east of Pātea on State Highway 3.
+A signpost marks the old boundary between Taranaki province and Wellington, 7 kilometres east of Pātea on State Highway 3.
 Waverley and Waitōtara, 10 and 23 kilometres further along the road, became part of South Taranaki district in 1989, but have kept many links with Whanganui.

 Rural settlement 13 km north of Pātea off State Highway 3, established in the early 1880s.
 Access to the Pātea dam and Lake Rotorangi is through Alton and nearby Hurleyville.